A quick and easy baked feta appetizer bursting with bright, bold Mediterranean flavors.

-Why this Recipe Works
+Why this Baked Feta Works

-- Versatile!
-Swap baked feta toppings seasonally throughout the year, with different fruits, veggies, herbs and spices.
+- Versatile: Swap baked feta toppings seasonally throughout the year, with different veggies, fruits, herbs and spices.
 See suggestions below.

 The dish both doubles and halves beautifully!
 Make as much or as little as you want.